Crown Jewels Analysis

 Keywords: Advanced Cyber Threat (ACT), Advanced Persistent Threat (APT), criticality analysis, cyber, fight through, information assurance, mission assurance, mission critical, resilience

-In a large and complex enterprise, it is difficult to know how problems with a portion of an IT infrastructure may affect the broader operational mission.
+In a large and complex enterprise, it is difficult to know how problems in a portion of an IT infrastructure may affect the broader operational mission.
 CJA provides a methodology to help understand what is most critical—beginning during systems development and continuing through system deployment.
 CJA is often the first step in a Mission Assurance Engineering (MAE) process (see Figure 1), which provides a rigorous analytical approach to:

 - Identify the cyber assets most critical to mission accomplishment—the "crown jewels" of CJA.